thoughtpolice/buck2-nix/README.md

     'github:thoughtpolice/buck2-nix?dir=buck/nix#setup'
 ```

-This tool will set up everything to build this repository correctly.
+This tool will set up everything to build this repository correctly, and (by
+default) clone a copy of the source code for you, under `$HOME`.
 I hope.
 The
 goal is that Nix along with the above command should be able to completely
 bootstrap your working environment.
 If it doesn't work, please
 [let me know](/issues).
 Check out the source code under